True, Trustworthy and Relevant: Does the Bible Prove Itself?

-Some people think that Reader’s Digest or Time is more relevant to their daily lives than the Jewish Scriptures.
+Some people think that headlines are more relevant to their daily lives than the Jewish Scriptures.
 They see the Bible as archaic and replete with contradictions and distortions.
 They regard Bible events as bobemayses (old wives’ tales) which are useful for instructing children in moral and ethical values, but not much else.
 A popular belief is that the Bible will not stand up to the scrutiny of modern science.
 Yet, when the Bible skeptics’ evidence is examined in the light of recent discoveries in archaeology, history, and linguistic data, the opposite is true.

 Let’s begin with a look at some Bible passages and evaluate whether they stand up to the skeptics’ charges.
 Chapters one and two of Genesis relate the story of creation.
 We notice that Genesis one calls God by the name “Elohim,” whereas in Genesis two, He is called by the Ineffable Name.
 Before the rise of modern archaeology, it was assumed by many that on that basis, the accounts had to have been composed by two different writers—each with his own name for God.
 The conclusion was that Genesis was not written by Moses, but was a patchwork from the hands of numerous people, some of whom added their “portion” as late as the Babylonian exile in 586 B.C.E.